Top tips for successfully breeding a dog

 Dog breeding is a joy, but also a huge responsibility.
 Getting it right means careful planning and preparation.
 Getting it wrong can be a heartache as well as costly, if pups have health problems or are returned to you by disappointed buyers.

 Breeding puppies can produce a hefty vet bill.
 As long as you’re a non-commercial breeder, our specialist pet insurance is a great way to ensure your 8 week old puppies’ needs are taken care of.

 You want to breed a puppy, not a problem.
 While the delight of seeing new puppies come into the world is certainly part of the experience, don’t let this distract you from the basic principle of ensuring you only bring new dogs into the world where they have the best chance of being healthy and happy.

 Each litter should be an improvement on its parents.
 This means you should think through issues like temperament, health issues and soundness before breeding.
-You need to plan ahead of mating to ensure you can give the optimum environment.
+You need to plan ahead of mating to ensure you can give the optimum environment and learning about how long the mum will be pregnant can be key in this.

 You also need to be confident that you can accept responsibility for all puppies born to your dog, even after they have gone to new owners.
 You may need to provide assistance with issues such as training and socialisation and in some cases, you might need to take back a dog if there are problems.